 Total length: 55 feet (65 feet for travel trailers and boat transporters); trailer length: 35 feet; motor home length: 40 feet (45 feet on interstates); width: 8 feet 6 inches (excluding retractable awnings, and safety equipment and energy conservation devices up to 3 inches); height: 13 feet 6 inches.
+The maximum allowable length of certain stinger-steered automobile transporter is 80 feet.

 All trailers must be equipped with parking brakes adequate to hold the vehicle on any grade on which it is operated.